soniaisiganporia/awesome-cassandra/README.md

 ### Cassandra Security
 - [Hardening Cassandra Step by Step: Part 1](http://thelastpickle.com/blog/2015/09/30/hardening-cassandra-step-by-step-part-1-server-to-server.html) - Inter-Node Encryption (And a Gentle Intro to Certificates)
 - TODO: Authentication and Authorization
+- [LDAP Authenticator for Apache Cassandra](https://github.com/instaclustr/cassandra-ldap) - This is a pluggable authentication implementation for Apache Cassandra, providing a way to authenticate and create users based on a configured LDAP server.
 - TODO: Encryption
 - TODO: JMX Security
 - TODO: Disk